KarasunoAs9/pet-project/README.md

-### ClothingStore
+# 🛍️ ClothingStore

-Интерактивное веб-приложение для интернет-магазина одежды, созданное с использованием Django и PostgreSQL.

-## Как запустить проект локально

-1. Клонируйте репозиторий:
+An interactive web application for an online clothing store, built with Django and PostgreSQL.

+---

+## 🚀 How to Run the Project Locally

+1. **Clone the repository**:

     ```bash
     git clone https://github.com/KarasunoAs9/pet-project
     cd clothing_store
     ```

-2. Создайте виртуальное окружение и установите зависимости:
+2. **Create a virtual environment and install dependencies**:

     **Windows**:
     ```bash